 We inspect every place we feature, adding to our own knowledge of the area and making sure that we find you places of character and quality, run by people who love where they live.
-Browse our carefully-chosen collection by type of place, general area or the style of break you’re looking for.

-Places to stay in London
+Explore our featured places to stay in London

 Our guide to London’s neighbourhoods